Guides should use side navigation because it displays better on mobile devices, which many UNC students use instead of computers.

 In some situations it might be more appropriate to use your own SpringShare profile box.
 Here's information from SpringShare on how to do it:

 Before you can add an image to your guide, you'll need to upload it to your SpringShare Image Manager.
 At the bottom of this box is information from SpringShare on how to do it.
-You can also use images in the shared folders (however, only SpringShare admins can add images here).
+You can also use images in the shared folders.
+However, only SpringShare admins can add images to shared folders.
+Contact Natasha Floersch or Kazi Jestribek with questions.

-SpringShare's default blue is close to the official "UNC Bears Blue," so it's often easiest to keep the default.
-If you do want to use Bears Blue, the hex code is #013c65.
+The template uses the official "UNC Bears Blue."
+The hex code for this color is #013c65.
+SpringShare's default blue is close to this shade, so it's fine to keep the default if you don't want to change it.
 The hex code for the official "UNC Bears Orange" is #f6b000.
-However, as you can see, it doesn't show up well against SpringShare's default gray background--so you'll need to remove the gray, or use the orange sparingly!
+However, as you can see, it doesn't show up well against a white background or SpringShare's default gray background--so it's best to use the orange sparingly!

 Accent colors can be found in the UNC Style Guide.